 Process, process, process: It is of course important for us to conduct appropriate due diligence on organisations and ensure there is a transparent audit trail for how we make decisions.
 However, convoluted processes and paperwork is a barrier for many organisations, and is something all funders, including ourselves, need to challenge ourselves on.
 The sector rightly streamlined processes for emergency funding in response to Covid-19 but this should filter into everyday grant making.
 Do we really need to ask every question?
 Do we really (legally) require that information or document, or are we inadvertently blocking brilliant organisations?
 To decolonise the sector, we must also decolonise the racialised processes, bureaucracy and fluff!

-Long term vision: Due to the global Black Lives Matter Movement there is a huge spotlight and interest in funding Black led, and more broadly People of Colour led organisations.
+Long term vision: Due to the global Black Lives Matter Movement there is a huge spotlight and interest in funding Black led, and more broadly organisations led by communities experiencing racial inequality.
 Whilst this is both welcome and long overdue, we must all be committed to the long term.
 When the hashtags have faded away, funders still need to be committed to funding lasting change and ensuring funding and decision really is equitable.
 Whilst the immediate response has proven to be a lifeline to many community organisations, managing a series of small short-term grants is resource intensive and does little to contribute to more sustainable and systemic community change.
 If we are truly serious about investing in this sector, we need to take investments to scale – both in size and duration –which allows us to invest in both organisational development and programme delivery.
 We look forward to engaging with funders who want to join us on this journey.

 Trust-based funding: This term is often batted about by funders but there are very few that do this.
 We believe we have made small strides, ensuring this value is reflected across all our interactions: ‘you know your communities, you’re the best ones to make that judgment call and we trust in your decision making’.
 Our role in this work is to be supportive, provide space for organisations to check in with us (NOT check up on them), be a critical friend and to learn from them.
 If as a sector we wish to be actively anti-racist funders, we need to be open and honest about the power we hold and be willing to proactively change now – not be reactive when we are scrutinised.
 That requires egos to be left at the door to address racial inequalities and the need for greater inclusivity in grant making processes.
 If major funders can commit to really reflecting, restarting and adopting these changes on a long-term basis then we will be on a strong path to progress.